-Did you see yesterday’s Recent Finds post?
-Let’s see if you guessed right?
 I bought this dresser ($20) and two pieces of the bead board paneling for $4 each.
-I know, $20 is way over my $5 limit….more about that in a minute.
+Yeah, I know, $20 is way over my $5 limit….but remember, I got two (projects) for one dresser.

 I got busy cutting it apart with my Jig Saw .
 I should have used tape, that would have cut down on the splintering.

 If you look closely, you can see where I cut the dresser apart—into two pieces.

 See?
 Now this repurposed dresser is good for TWO projects, so $20 is now $10 per project.

 Cut off Dresser Feet

 The trim I have isn’t quite wide enough to cover the bad veneer, so I cut a little bit of the dresser’s feet off.

 Add Back Support Board

 This project will need a lot of extra support.
 The first support I decided to add was across the bottom (back).
 I used a 1x for that.

 I got this very wide piece of molding at one of the Peddler’s malls for $2.75—what a bargain!
 It was easy to find now that I have all my lumber pieces organized in my new work bench.